kaleido-io/kaleido-go/README.md

-  -h, --help                     help for kaleido-go -l, --loops int                Loops to perform in each worker before exiting (0=infinite) (default 1) -m, --method string            Method name in the contract to invoke -P, --privateFor stringArray   Private for (see Quorum and EEA Client Spec) -p, --privateFrom string       Private from (see Quorum and EEA Client Spec) -S, --seconds-max int          Time in seconds before timing out waiting for a txn receipt (default 20) -s, --seconds-min int          Time in seconds to wait before checking for a txn receipt (default 11) -t, --transactions int         Count of transactions submit on each worker loop (default 1)
+  -h, --help                     help for kaleido-go -l, --loops int                Loops to perform in each worker before exiting (0=infinite) (default 1) -m, --method string            Method name in the contract to invoke -P, --privateFor stringArray   Private for (see EEA Client Spec V1) -p, --privateFrom string       Private from (see EEA Client Spec V1) -S, --seconds-max int          Time in seconds before timing out waiting for a txn receipt (default 20) -s, --seconds-min int          Time in seconds to wait before checking for a txn receipt (default 11) -t, --transactions int         Count of transactions submit on each worker loop (default 1)